mattbrepo/RandomSeedCollision/README.md

 I came across a situation where a random function using two different [seeds](https://en.wikipedia.org/wiki/Random_seed) yields the same integer value.
 The situation can be described with two calls of the same random function (_R_):

 $$ x = R(\text{seedx}, \text{size}) $$

 $$ y = R(\text{seedy}, \text{size}) $$

 where _size_ is the maximum value that _R_ can return.

-The collision (i.e., when _x_ is equal to _y_) is understandably possible especially if _size_ is small.
+The collision (i.e., when _x_ is equal to _y_) is understandably possible especially if the _size_ is small.
 Anyway, I wrote this code to investigate a little this case.
-In particular, when _x_ and _y_ keep on having the same value even if the _size_ is changed.
+In particular, when _x_ and _y_ keep on having the same values even if the _size_ changes.

 ### A few observations
-The following histogram show the distribution of calling the random function with 10,000 different seeds:
+The following histogram shows the distribution of calling the random function with 10,000 different seeds:

 ![histogram 1](/images/histogram1.png)

 The last bin is smaller simply because it contains a set of only 24 possible values (1001-1024) instead of the 200 of the other bins.

-The following histogram show the distribution of the random collision between the _seedx_ (equal to 1) and the 10,000 different seeds (_seedy_) over 100 random calls:
+The following histogram shows the distribution of the random collision between the _seedx_ (equal to 1) and the 10,000 different seeds (_seedy_) over 100 random calls:

 ![histogram 2](/images/histogram2.png)